-I’ve always stated that there are 3 pillars of level design that we can base our design methodologies are:
+I’ve always stated that there are three pillars of level design that we can base our design methodologies are:

-And although I know this is just because I have been brought up in an environment where such believes have been universally considered to be true, I can’t deny the fact that there is an elegance in such simplicity that can be lead to building a thesis on what works and doesn’t work in Level Design.
+I have raised in an environment where such beliefs have been considered accurate; I can’t dent that there is an elegance in such simplicity that can build a thesis on what works and doesn’t work in Level Design.

-Depending what your level of expertise might be you may choose to either agree or disagree with me on what each term means, but such debate is not the point of this posting.
+Depending on your level of expertise, you may choose to agree or disagree with me on what each term means, but such debate is not the point of this posting.

-Therefore we can assume it refers to the act of giving the player a hand in understanding what a certain challenge may be so he may stop and find a solution to it, and therefor apply it.
+Therefore we can assume it refers to giving the player a hand in understanding what a particular challenge may be so he may stop and find a solution to it, and therefore apply it.

-In order for the Player to be able to do such magical things the environment should inform the player of what options are available.
-This is where level design comes.
+For the Player to do such magical things, the environment should inform the player of what options are available.
+Here is where level design comes.

-Trough a clever blend of careful conditioning and consistent level design planning the player slowly starts to become accustomed to the rules and opportunities of the virtual space that he inhabits.
+Through a clever blend of careful conditioning and consistent level design planning, the player slowly becomes accustomed to the rules and opportunities of the virtual space he inhabits.

 - Play the game, fiddle with the controls.

-You need to learn what the character can and cannot do.
-All the basic abilities of a video game character are tied to a set of rules that can’t be broken easily but can be easily deconstructed into a set of verifiable metric references.
+It would help if you learned what the character can and cannot do—all the basic abilities of a video game character tie to rules that can’t break easily.
+Still, you easily deconstructed them into a set of verifiable metric references.

-A character in a video games has a standard size of 1.8 m in height and 1x1m in width and length.
+A video game character has a standard size of 1.8 m in height and 1x1m in width and length.

-A standard wall height is 4 meters.
-Roughly twice the height of a player character.
+A standard wall height is 4 meters—roughly twice the size of a player character.

-In some video games these dimensions might be based on a different measurement system.
+In some video games, Developers built these dimensions on a different measurement system.

-In the Source Engine the standard player height is 72 units high compared to a wall basic floor height of 128.
+In the Source Engine, the standard player height is 72 units high compared to a wall bare floor height of 128.

 Establish a metric kit

-Based on this we can extract a series of basic dimensions that we can consider a standards for building the the levels we want to build.
+Based on this, we can extract a series of basic dimensions that we can consider to build the levels we want to develop.

 A cover is 1x1x1m since the bounding box of a player crouching is 1x1x1m.

-By extension we can start building lego bricks that follow standard dimensions and reduce the chance of failing to achieve the scale requirements of our game.
+By extension, we can start building lego bricks that follow standard dimensions and reduce the chance of failing to achieve our game's scale requirements.

-These extra lego pieces should be created based on their size in rapport to the player scale and what the player can and also should take into consideration art assets and needs that might be build directly on top of these “bricks”
+It would help build these lego bricks based on their size in rapport to the player scale and what the player can do.
+You should also consider art assets and needs that built directly on top of these “bricks.”

 Done correctly should lead to Metric Library:

-The point of such libraries are to facilitate the understanding of space from a prototype stage, when playing around in gray-block phase is cheap and relatively inexpensive.
-By expensive I refer to production time.
+Such libraries facilitate understanding the concept from an early prototype stage when playing around in the grey-block phase is cheap and relatively inexpensive.
+By expensive, I refer to production time.

-However the point is not necessarily to build a library that we can “own”, rather more about understanding it’s purpose and trying to build some form of consistency around our design, a sense of reusing static tropes in a way that is easily readable and interpret-able.
+However, the point is not to build a library, rather understand its purpose and try to develop a form of consistency around our design, reusing static tropes in an easily readable and interpretable way.